H2 Economics

 We close by setting two timed paragraphs and one diagram retrieval task, both due before next session.
 The mark scheme phrases from today get added to a running glossary every student keeps for the year.

-Sessions run weekly via Zoom Pro with cloud recording, so any student who misses a week can catch up before the next one.
+Sessions run weekly on the A-Worthy Whiteboard with every lesson recorded, so any student who misses a week can catch up before the next one.

 “The case study approach was a game changer.
 I finally understood how to apply theory to real data instead of just memorising definitions.”